Category Archives: German Royals

 Karl had been born in Brussels because his father was Governor-General of the Habsburg Netherlands.
 In 1701, the family returned to Bavaria.
 Bavaria fought against the Holy Roman Empire during the War of the Spanish Succession, Karl’s father Maximilian II Emanuel, Prince-Elector of Bavaria, who had served the Holy Roman Emperor as Governor-General of the Habsburg Netherlands was exiled from any territories of the Holy Roman Empire.
 Karl and his siblings remained in Bavaria and his mother acted as Regent for her husband.
 In May 1705, after a stay in Venice, the Austrian authorities refused to allow Karl’s mother to return to Bavaria and forced her into exile in Venice, which lasted ten years.

 In 1706, Karl and the three eldest of his brothers were taken to Klagenfurt, Austria on the orders of Holy Emperor Joseph I where they were taught and brought up by Jesuit priests.
 Karl’s sister and his two youngest brothers remained with their mother.
-The family was not reunited until the end of the Spanish War of Succession in 1715.
+The family was not reunited until the Spanish War of Succession ended in 1715.
 From December 1715 to August 1716, Karl took an educational tour of Italy.
 In 1717, he served with the Bavarian army on the Austrian side in the Austro-Turkish War.

 Karl’s wife Archduchess Maria Amalie of Austria; Credit – Wikipedia